 Under the Home and Community-Based Services program, members may receive certain services while they are living in their own home.
 (See Section C for a definition of "home".)
-In addition, there are other alternative residential settings available to members.
+In addition, there are other alternative HCBS settings as defined in 9 A.A.C.
+28 Article 1 available to members.
 Members residing in these settings are responsible for the room and board payment.
 Every effort to advance a person-centered approach by promoting non-institutional, home-like settings that allows members to age in-place should be encouraged.
 Medicaid funds cannot be expended for room and board.
 Alternative residential settings include the following: